pavellazar/leetcode-playground/README.md

 [DONE] Uses a hash map to subtract the remainder in order to find the solutions.

+### 18. 4Sum

+[DONE] Uses a two-pointer approach with a sorted array to find quadruplets that sum to a target value.

 ### 49. Group Anagrams

 [DONE] Groups anagrams by sorting each string and using a hash map to collect them.